Calumet, Michigan: History

+Although much of Calumet's turn-of-the-century peak population had already left by 1968, the closure of Calumet and Hecla sealed the town's fate.
+Keweenaw National Historic Park was established in 1992 as part of a broader effort to reorient the region's economy around tourism and historic preservation.
+While the opening of the National Historic Park and other heritage tourism locations has led to growth in the local tourism sector, this growth has not outstripped declines in other economic sectors, such as construction and manufacturing.
+This is attributed to the inherently seasonal nature of tourism on the Keweenaw: 96% of visitors to the National Historic Park visit between May and October.
+As of 2022, Calumet's year-round population continues to decline.

 Geography

 It is bordered on the north by Calumet Township, on the south by the unincorporated towns of Newtown and Blue Jacket, on the east by Blue Jacket and Calumet Township, and on the west by Yellow Jacket and Calumet Township.
 According to the United States Census Bureau, the village has a total area of 0.20 sqmi, all of it land.

 Calumet is at an elevation of 1209 ft above sea level.
 The village of Calumet sits on 2000 mi of underground mine shafts, drifts and stopes, empty for many decades.
 Large portions of the Keweenaw National Historical Park are located inside the village limits, mostly covering the intricate complex of the Calumet and Hecla Mining Company's main operations.